Gerald P. Ryan

 Gerald Patrick Ryan (27 December 1895 – 4 October 1974) was an Australian rules footballer who played with South Melbourne in the VFL.

-A full-forward originally from Middle Park, Ryan spent just two seasons at South Melbourne.
+A full-forward originally from CYMS Football Association (CYMSFA) club Middle Park CYMS, Ryan spent two seasons at South Melbourne.
 He had a big impact in their 1918 premiership year, topping the club's goalkicking with 32 goals and kicking three in the Grand Final.

-He subsequently played for North Sydney in the NSW Australian rules football competition.
+Ryan subsequently played for North Sydney in the NSW Australian rules football competition and represented New South Wales against Victoria.